lkalajzic/shodo-course/meta_ads_copy.md

 This 40-Year Master Knows What You're Missing

 **Description:**
 Shodo: Japanese brush calligraphy that forces you into the present moment.
-Learn from Master Tanaka.
+Learn from Master Kaoru.

 ---